Nathanage3/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-more pointers arrays and strings
+more pointers arrays and strings.